 As a member of the Army Medical Department, you can help shape the future of medicine for both service members and civilians.
 Start exploring the research opportunities available to you at every stage of your career.

 For those attending medical school through the Army, research is a major aspect of training.
 The Uniformed Services University of the Health Sciences (USUHS) in particular has expertise in a range of areas, including post-traumatic stress disorder and infectious diseases.
 If you become a medical student at USUHS, you’ll be learning from faculty who are performing cutting-edge research as well as teaching, and all USUHS students are required to participate in a three-month-long capstone project that concludes with the public presentation or publication of an academic paper.

-Students in the Health Professions Scholarship Program (HPSP) may also have the chance to participate in military medical research as part of their required military medical rotations.
+Students in the Health Professions Scholarship Program (HPSP) may also have the chance to participate in research opportunities as part of their required military medical rotations.
 For example, both HPSP and USUHS students may have rotations at the Walter Reed Army Institute of Research in Silver Spring, Maryland, or they might work at the Naval Submarine Medical Research Laboratory in Groton, Connecticut.
-And that's just a glimpse of what is on offer to medical students
+And that’s just a glimpse of what is on offer to medical students

 Have an Army healthcare career counselor contact you by completing the form below, or by calling or texting (702) 908-7463.